 Learn more about the City of Wilmington’s temporary roundabout.

 Submit an Entry

-Consider submitting a project in any of these categories:
+Consider submitting a project in any of these (NEW!) categories:

 Entries will be judged using the criteria of cost savings, benefits to the community and/or agency, ingenuity, transferability to others, and effectiveness.
 We’ll pick a state winner, who will be recognized in the North Carolina LTAP Transportation Tracks newsletter and receive a prize.
 The winning entry will be automatically submitted to the national competition, where you’ll compete for more fantastic prizes—and bragging rights!
 Winners will be announced at the annual LTAP/TTAP National Conference.